arkency/posts/posts/2021-01-25-n-simple-ways-to-make-remote-work-less-lonely.md

 # N simple ways to make remote work less lonely

 I joined Arkency, a remote-first company, 4+ years ago.
-It's so _remote_ I didn't even see my teammates' faces for almost half a year.
-The most surprising thing I experienced at the new job vs the previous one:
+It was so _remote_ I didn't even see my teammates' faces for almost half a year.
+The most surprising thing I experienced at the new job, was that even it was remote:

 * I felt I have more connection to other teammates than in my previous non-remote job
 * I had way more insight into what's happening in other projects in the company

-Now most of us need to work remotely.
-I guess not all are happy about that, partially because all that accidental interaction lost.
+Nowadays most of us need to work remotely.
+I guess not everyone is happy about that, partially because of all that accidental human interaction lost.

 Here's how we've always dealt with that:

 ## Set up personal channels on Slack

 Let's say your name is Dorothy.
-Now go on and create a channel named: `#dorothy`.
+Now create a channel named: `#dorothy`.
 Treat this channel as your own blog, which is just published internally in your company, with your teammates comments inlined.
 Post anything related to your life: going on a hike, read something interesting, buying a piece of hardware and needing help — post it and let others chime in.
 Good place for occasional photos, too.

 ## _Overcommunicate_